crossminer/scava-docs/docs/developers-guide/runing-from-sources/index.md

 # Running SCAVA Platform form Sources
-The following section provide informations relatd to how the main platform components can be run from sources in developers mode
+The following section provide informations related to how the main platform components can be run from sources in developers mode

 * [Analysis Platform](analysis-platform.md) (Softeam)
 * [Administration Application](administration-application.md) (Softeam)